RaymondTrinh91/Sprint-Challenge-State-Management-Smurfs/Answers.md

 1. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

-Application state is globally loaded state and compoenent state is state that is loaded in components, when a state is used in many components it is better to use application state, when it is only used in a few components then component state is better
+Application state is globally loaded state and component state is state that is loaded in components, when a state is used in many components it is better to use application state, when it is only used in a few components then component state is better

 1. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

-thunk is a middleware that allows you to write actions wth ensted functions
+thunk is a middleware that allows you to write actions wth nested functions

 1. What is your favorite state management system you've learned and this sprint?
 Please explain why!